Learning the Quality of Machine Permutations in Job Shop Scheduling: Conclusions

 In this work, we proposed a novel supervised learning task for the JSP that aims at predicting the quality of machine permutations.
 We designed an original methodology to estimate this quality by means of a MILP solver.
 Then, we constructed a dataset with this methodology, and we demonstrated that is possible to learn a flexible and accurate sequential deep learning model to predict the quality of machine permutations.
 Finally, we justified both theoretically and empirically the benefits of using the proposed learning task in the context of metaheuristics for the JSP.

-Our aim was to propose a simple and reasonable methodology that allows to evaluate the benefits in applying supervised learning to the JSP.
-Although DRL seems a more natural and established ML paradigm for the JSP, based on our analysis and results, we believe that supervised learning is a valuable and viable paradigm, especially when used in tandem with existing approximation methods, that needs further in-depth investigations.
+Our aim was to propose a simple and reasonable methodology that allows evaluating the benefits of applying supervised learning to the JSP.
+Although DRL seems a more natural and established ML paradigm for this problem, our analysis suggests that also supervised learning is a valuable and viable paradigm, especially if used in tandem with existing approximation methods.

 In future works, we will address the main limitation of our hybrid metaheuristic: the increase in the execution time of the algorithm.
 We will investigate whether our learning task could benefit other methods for solving the JSP, like machine-based decomposition and ruin-and-recreate algorithms, and whether it is possible to develop new ad-hoc methods.
-In addition, we believe there is a need to extensively and uniformly compare the benefits and drawbacks of the new ML-based proposals for the JSP with a wide spectrum of known and well-established methods.
+In addition, we believe there is a need to extensively compare the benefits and drawbacks of the new ML-based proposals with a wide spectrum of well-established algorithms.